About Me

 Experience + Training

-• I’m currently in Authentic Relating training, and I regularly attend (and love) local AR games nights.
-These practices keep me present, curious, and connected — to myself and others.
+I’m currently in Authentic Relating Level 2 Advanced training.
+I regularly attend (and love) local AR games nights.
+These practices keep me present, curious, and connected to myself and others.

-I’m a white, cis woman, settler-Canadian and half Norwegian, living and working on the unceded territories of the Lekwungen-speaking peoples, in what’s now known as Victoria, BC.
+I’m a white, cis woman, settler-Canadian and half Norwegian, living and working on the unceded territory of the Lək̓ʷəŋən and W̱SÁNEĆ Peoples in what’s commonly called Victoria, BC.
 I identify as neurotypical and bring my commitment to intersectional awareness and justice into how I work and how I live.

 I name these parts of my identity because they shape how I move through the world, how I hold space, and how I continue to learn.